Additional parenting resources

-Hall Health Center, the on-campus medical clinic, provides comprehensive health care not only to students but also to UW faculty, staff, and the general public.
+Hall Health Center, the on-campus medical clinic, provides comprehensive health care not only to students but also to UW staff and their families.
 The clinic’s physicians and nurse practitioners are board certified in family practice or pediatrics, which gives you and your family convenient access to the expert care of UW Medicine.
-Learn more about the Hall Health Family Health Clinic.

 The Program for Early Parent Support